| | |

 as a whole reminded me that I've read my own work in front of an

+audience precisely once, and need to practice a little.
 Yesterday morning I finally got down to the convention proper,

 and started running into people almost immediately; first Eric Bowersox,